SanjayM11/FlickrSearch/README.md

 - Layouts (Group) includes -

     *ThreeColumnFlowLayout.swift* file.
-This files mainy contains source to calculate the size, frame and layout of all the collection view items in three colums format.
+This files mainy contains source to calculate the size, frame and layout of all the collection view items in three columns format.

 - Cells (Group) includes -

     *FlickrPhotoCell.swift* file.
-This file is inherited from UICollectioonViewCell, which mainly adds a UIImageView to display the Flickr images from cache(if it is available from cache) otherwise after downloading from asynchronous request.
+This file is inherited from UICollectionViewCell, which mainly adds a UIImageView to display the Flickr images from cache(if it is available from cache) otherwise after downloading from asynchronous request.

 - APIManager (Group) includes -